 I’ve been spending a fair amount of time in Edinburgh cafes as of late; I now finish work at 1pm every Friday (which is pretty much the best thing ever, by the way), and I use these free afternoons as an opportunity to eat and drink my way around the city.

 In no particular order, here are a few of my favourite cafes in Edinburgh.

 I’ve heard they have excellent coffee, but I visited for a different reason entirely: food, of course.
 Their cheese toastie – a blend of three cheeses and chilli jam between two slices of fresh sourdough bread – is cheesy, gooey deliciousness.

-I love everything about Brew Lab – from the shabby chic furnishings, to the degree of precision and meticulousness that goes into their coffee-making process, and the mouthwatering array of breads, cakes and pastries supplied by local, artisan bakeries.
+I love everything about Brew Lab, from the shabby chic furnishings, to the degree of precision and meticulousness that goes into their coffee-making process, and the mouthwatering array of breads, cakes and pastries supplied by local, artisan bakeries.

-Their bagels are freshly made and supplied from a local baker – served plain or filled with toppings like marmite and smashed avocado, or pear, gorgonzola and rocket.
-They also make fresh juices and smoothies, and have a small selection of cakes and sweet treats.
+Their bagels are freshly made and supplied from a local baker, served plain or filled with toppings like marmite and smashed avocado, or pear, gorgonzola, and rocket.
+They also make fresh juices and smoothies along with a small selection of cakes and sweet treats.

 Have you been to any of these cafes?
 What are your favourite cafes in Edinburgh?